-Though it would be amazing to always be in ‘he mood’, there are a number of different factors that can affect your sex drive.
-The most commonly spoken about culprits are stress, fatigue and birth control.
+Though it would be amazing to always be in ‘the mood’, there are a number of different factors that can affect your sex drive.
+The most commonly spoken about culprits are stress, fatigue, and birth control.
 However, being in a long-term relationship can also have an effect on your desire.

-The desire for sex is based on complex interactions between a number of aspects affecting intimacy, for instance physical and emotional well-being, events and experiences, beliefs, lifestyle etc. If you’re experiencing a problem in any of these areas, it can have an affect on your desire for sex.
+The desire for sex is based on complex interactions between a number of aspects affecting intimacy, for instance, physical and emotional well-being, events and experiences, beliefs, lifestyle, etc. If you’re experiencing a problem in any of these areas, it can have an effect on your desire for sex.

 Women’s sexual desires naturally fluctuate over the years, with highs and lows commonly coinciding with the beginning or end of a relationship or with major life changes, such as pregnancy, menopause, illness, or even the end of a relationship.

 According to sex educator and psychologist Emily Nagoski, having a ‘low’ sex drive is totally normal.

 There are two types of desire.
-The one that you feel before initiating sex, commonly experienced at the beginning of a relationship, and the one that comes after your partner has started putting the moves on – called responsive desire.
+The one that you feel before initiating sex, commonly experienced at the beginning of a relationship, and the one that comes after your partner has started putting the moves on is called responsive desire.

 Sexual desire doesn’t just happen.
 In fact, Nagoski argues in her book “Come As You Are: The Surprising New Science That Will Transform Your Sex Life.”, that we’d all have a better sex life if we moved past the standard narrative that sexual desire is just supposed to happen, no effort required.
 She also argues that it is likely that we view this spontaneous sexual style as standard because it’s how most men experience desire.